 Content marketing is about establishing a brand as a thought leader in order to increase brand engagement.
 However, not all content is created equal.
 You must ensure that you are providing value to prospects with the content you create, or your content marketing strategy will fall short.

 For more information on the benefits of content marketing, refer to this external documentation.

 Using Website Traffic to Promote Form Fills

 If you have started an online lead generation program, you have likely had issues with forms not being filled.
-Certain precautions may already be in play, like an autoresponder on forms in effort begin nurturing the lead upon submission.
+Certain precautions may already be in play—such as an autoresponder email on forms—in effort begin nurturing the lead upon submission.

 Web presence is directly tied into this.
 If you are just starting to build a web presence, be aware that your form fill rates will grow over time.
 However, you can optimize form submissions by understanding where on your website visitors are going.
 If your forms are not in an accessible area on these webpages, you should add them to ensure you are intercepting website traffic getting in front of the largest audience.